apache/iceberg/site/docs/hive.md

 DROP TABLE [IF EXISTS] table_name [PURGE];
 ```

-You can configure global purge behavior through Hadoop configuration:
+You can configure purge behavior through global Hadoop configuration or Hive metastore table properties:

 | Config key                  | Default                    | Description                                                     |
 | ----------------------------| ---------------------------| --------------------------------------------------------------- |
 | external.table.purge        | true                       | if all data and metadata should be purged in a table by default |

-Each table's default purge behavior can be further configured through table properties:
+Each Iceberg table's default purge behavior can also be configured through Iceberg table properties:

 | Property                    | Default                    | Description                                                       |
 | ----------------------------| ---------------------------| ----------------------------------------------------------------- |
 | gc.enabled                  | true                       | if all data and metadata should be purged in the table by default |

+When changing `gc.enabled` on the Iceberg table via `UpdateProperties`, `external.table.purge` is also updated on HMS table accordingly.
+When setting `external.table.purge` as a table prop during Hive `CREATE TABLE`, `gc.enabled` is pushed down accordingly to the Iceberg table properties.
+This makes sure that the 2 properties are always consistent at table level between Hive and Iceberg.

+!!!
+Warning
+    Changing `external.table.purge` via Hive `ALTER TABLE SET TBLPROPERTIES` does not update `gc.enabled` on the Iceberg table.
+    This is a limitation on Hive 3.1.2 because the `HiveMetaHook` doesn't have all the hooks for alter tables yet.

 ## Querying with SQL